GGORG0/dotfiles/README.md

 Dotfiles are configuration files for programs, beginning with a period/dot.

-My dotfiles are arranged here in a different structure than normal, because I wanted to keep them separated in another directory.
-To "deploy" them to your system, check the `README.md` for instructions.
+They are stored in quite an unusual way.
+Check the READMEs for info on how to install them on your system.